sabershahhoseini/socks5-v2ray-bridge/README.md

 ./v2ray -config=config.json
 ```

+You can also change `port` and `listen` address for your disired needs.
 You're done!
 Now you can connect to your **bridge server's IP** and port **1080** using a socks5 proxy client!